Tsedtopia/Kickstarter-Analysis/README.md

 ### Analysis of Outcomes Based on Goals: The Theatre campaigns were able to draw the second largest successful dollar amount after Film&Video.
 The top two categories were Theatre and Film&Video for successful outcomes based on goals.

-### Challenges and Difficulties Encountered: The overall challenges when working with the data sheet is to ensure that you've removed filters when working with a new requirement.
+### Challenges and Difficulties Encountered: The overall challenges when working with the data sheet is to ensure that you've removed filters otherwise you will be pulling the wrong data into the tables, and although you may be using the correct formulas, it can cause several errors.

 ## Results: